Trump-fueled election ‘audit’ sparks Senate GOP turmoil | Times Leader

 He proposed a resolution to declare November’s election unlawful, and to undo the the result by giving the Republican-controlled Legislature the power to decide the state’s electors.
 He never formally introduced it.

-In to see the Arizona state Senate GOP’s audit up close in a trip paid for by Voices and Votes, which to the Arizona Senate GOP’s audit and is led by pro-Trump One America News Network correspondents.
+In June, Dush and Mastriano both traveled to Phoenix to see the Arizona state Senate GOP’s audit up close in a trip paid for by Voices and Votes, which contributed hundreds of thousands of dollars to the Arizona Senate GOP’s audit and is led by pro-Trump One America News Network correspondents.

-This story has been updated to correct the home county of Sen. Cris Dush.
-He lives in Jefferson County, not Bradford.